sherazaharri/pokedex-proj/README.md

 https://pokedexprojrz.netlify.app/

 # Custom Pokedex Project
-This project is a fully responsive, custom-built Pokedex application powered by the PokeAPI.
+This project is a fully responsive, custom-built Pokedex application powered by PokeAPI.
 It was developed to strengthen my understanding of:
 - Consuming RESTful APIs
 - Managing asynchronous data in React
 - Designing complex responsive layouts